Wait, it took you six and a half years to graduate from college? Even if you did attend college tuition-free, that is still a long time!

 After months of failed interviews and no direction, I explored graduate school options.
 I didn’t want to move to a different city, so my options were limited.

 I had narrowed my list of grad school programs down to 3 or 4.
 Economics and finance classes were what I enjoyed most in undergrad, and I wanted to continue down that path in graduate school.

 My main criterion for choosing a school was its internship program.
 I knew my lack of experience was the biggest hurdle to getting a job.
 I guess I could have tried to find an internship without grad school.
-Though at the time, that didn’t occur to me.
+However, at the time, that didn’t occur to me.

 The school I ended up choosing had a robust internship program.
 Not only did it pay a couple of hundred dollars a week, it also paid for tuition.
-When I started the program, there was no guarantee of an internship immediately though I felt the odds were pretty good.
+When I started the program, there was no guarantee of an internship immediately, though I felt the odds were pretty good.